dstanesc/FluidPatterns/doc/data-services.md

 private fetchMissingDeltas(reason: string, to?: number){
 	//..
 }
-private async fetchMissingDeltasCore(reason: string, cache: boolean, to?: number) {
-	//..
-}
 ```

-The delta queue correction requests are resolved internally by the __Delta Storage Service__ already identified in the introduction as one of the essential components
+The delta queue correction requests are resolved internally by the __Delta Storage Service__.

 # Delta Storage Service